emmanuelgjr/2025LLMTop10Mapping/OPENCRE.md

 ---

-The OWASP Top 10 for Large Language Model Applications provides a comprehensive guide for identifying and mitigating the most critical risks associated with LLM deployments, mapping these risks to the OPENCRE framework, allow organizations to better understand the necessary security controls and implement strategies to protect against vulnerabilities specific to LLM systems.
+The OWASP Top 10 for Large Language Model Applications provides a comprehensive guide for identifying and mitigating the most critical risks associated with LLM deployments, mapping these risks to the OPENCRE framework, allows organizations to better understand the necessary security controls and implement strategies to protect against vulnerabilities specific to LLM systems.
 Proactive measures, such as thorough risk assessment, consistent validation, and robust security controls, are essential for mitigating the evolving threats in the LLM landscape.